Christine Moorman, Editor-in-Chief Journal of Marketing, Duke University

 Carl Mela, Guest Editor, Duke University and Former Executive Director, MSI

 Faculty who authored the articles in the Special Issue are the inaugural class of “MSI Scholars.”
-MSI developed the MSI Scholars Program in 2018 to bring together a select group of mid-career level marketing academics to recognize excellence in scholarship, develop a cohort across the marketing discipline, and strengthen ties between the scholars and MSI.
-These MSI Scholars were self-nominated and then selected by a committee that included the MSI Executive Director and several former journal editors.
-Selected MSI Scholars attended an inaugural conference in Breckenridge, Colorado in the summer of 2018.
+MSI developed the MSI Scholars Program to bring together a select group of mid-career level marketing academics to recognize excellence in scholarship and develop a cohort across the marketing discipline.

-At the conference, all scholars were invited to develop a series of papers about the MSI Priorities.
-Most agreed to participate.
+The Scholars were invited to develop a series of papers about the MSI Priorities.
 Additional scholars were added to teams to achieve coverage on important topics.
-Teams submitted papers to a blind review process typical of the Journal of Marketing and under the guidance of two of the Special Issue Editors.
+Teams submitted papers to a blind review process at the Journal of Marketing.
 There were no guarantees in the process, as we are sure the teams will attest.
 Papers took an average of four rounds to be completed.

 Special Issue Articles

-The MSI Priorities, Special Issue papers, and team members are listed below and will be added as the papers are completed.
+The MSI Priorities, Special Issue papers, and team members are listed below.
 Following completion of a paper, the Editors invited commentators to address important unresolved issues in the paper.
-These short discussions are intended to offer diverse thoughts and to extend the knowledge offered in the articles in important ways.
-Commentaries will be added as completed and published with the articles.
+These discussions are intended to offer diverse thoughts and to extend the knowledge offered in the articles.

 Article: “Traveling with Companions: The Social Customer Journey”